venture-criminals/xbetter-landing/content/_index.md

 title2: "Make it "
 colorTitle: YOUR BITCH

-secondaryButtonText: Follow me on X
+secondaryButtonText: Follow Jacob on X
 secondaryButtonLink: https://x.com/VentureCriminal

-description: XBetter lets you curate X’s feed to include only the content that you want to see.
-No more scrolling through a wall of engagement baits to get to that one valuable post.
+description: XBetter curates your X feed by removing low quality posts based on your preferences.
+No more scrolling through a wall of engagement baits to get tweets that truly deserve your attention.
 image: images/hero.png
 ---

-XBetter lets you curate X’s feed to include only the content that you want to see.
-No more scrolling through a wall of engagement baits to get to that one valuable post.
+XBetter curates your X feed by removing low quality posts based on your preferences.
+No more scrolling through a wall of engagement baits to get tweets that truly deserve your attention.